Dramatic volcanic black sand beach and lava rocks at Waianapanapa State Park, Maui, Hawaii

 Why Visit Maui?

 Important note: Historic Lahaina town and its beloved whaling-era Front Street commercial district were tragically destroyed in the devastating August 2023 wildfires that claimed 100+ lives—the town remains in difficult long-term recovery phase with many areas still restricted, and visitors planning trips are strongly urged to be respectful, support local businesses when appropriate, avoid disaster tourism, and carefully check current official access rules before visiting any Lahaina areas.
-Haleakalā National Park's summit experience requires serious commitment—2am wake-ups for coveted sunrise viewing permits (US$1 reservation fee plus $30 per vehicle park entry, must reserve online 60 days in advance, sells out within minutes), rewarding determined shivering visitors with absolutely breathtaking above-cloud panoramic views as the sun slowly illuminates the massive 11-kilometer-wide volcanic crater in spectacular oranges and purples (wear serious winter layers—temperatures at 10,000-foot summit regularly drop to 2-5°C / 35-40°F even in summer).
-The famous Road to Hana full-day adventure realistically takes 6-8 hours minimum if you stop at highlights: Twin Falls around mile marker 2 for early-morning swimming in freshwater pools, Wai'anapanapa State Park's dramatic black sand beach created by lava flows (advance parking reservations now required, $5 per person entry + $10 parking), roadside fruit stands selling fresh banana bread and coconuts, Wailua Falls overlook, Garden of Eden arboretum ($15), and literally countless roadside waterfall stops before finally reaching tiny remote Hana town (population 1,200)—and absolutely continue beyond Hana to Pools of 'Ohe'o (Seven Sacred Pools) in Kīpahulu section for the most impressive waterfalls and swimming, though always check National Park Service alerts first as access frequently closes after heavy storms cause flash flooding.
+Haleakalā National Park's summit experience requires serious commitment—2am wake-ups for coveted sunrise viewing permits ($1.01 reservation fee plus $31 per vehicle park entry, must reserve online 60 days in advance with a portion of tickets released 48 hours in advance, sells out within minutes), rewarding determined shivering visitors with absolutely breathtaking above-cloud panoramic views as the sun slowly illuminates the massive 11-kilometer-wide volcanic crater in spectacular oranges and purples (wear serious winter layers—temperatures at 10,000-foot summit regularly drop to 2-7°C / 35-45°F even in summer).
+The famous Road to Hana full-day adventure realistically takes 6-8 hours minimum if you stop at highlights: Twin Falls around mile marker 2 for early-morning swimming in freshwater pools, Wai'anapanapa State Park's dramatic black sand beach created by lava flows (advance parking reservations now required, $5.07 per person entry + $10 parking for non-residents), roadside fruit stands selling fresh banana bread and coconuts, Wailua Falls overlook, Garden of Eden arboretum ($20), and literally countless roadside waterfall stops before finally reaching tiny remote Hana town (population 1,200)—and absolutely continue beyond Hana to Pools of 'Ohe'o (Seven Sacred Pools) in Kīpahulu section for the most impressive waterfalls and swimming, though always check National Park Service alerts first as access frequently closes after heavy storms cause flash flooding.

 What to Do